MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/SSH-Remoting-in-PowerShell-Core.md

    > The default location of the PowerShell executable is `/usr/local/bin/pwsh`.
 The location can
    > vary depending on how you installed PowerShell.

-   > [!NOTE]
-   > Starting in PowerShell 7.3, you no longer need to use the `-nologo` parameter when running
-   > PowerShell in SSH server mode.

    Optionally, enable key authentication:

    ```